gopinathsjsu/CaliTech/README.md

 Steps to start:

 1) Clone the repo
+2) Frontend:
+    a) npm install
+    b)npm start
+    Backend:
-2) npm install both back end and front end
+    a) npm install
+    b)node index.js
-3) npm run build
+4) npm run build
-4) This will open up your browser and you will be able to access the application
+5) This will open up your browser and you will be able to access the application